p1kac1u/Equation-Roots/README.md

 Find the root of different order equation.

-You can use it to find the root of different order equation, I mean x.
+You can use it to find the root and zeros of different order equation.
 If you want more decimal digits of your answer, then you can.